Jail Information

 Work Release:

-without prior authorization.
+A deposit and completed set of work release papers is required prior to the 1st day of work.
+Inmates are not allowed to work on Sunday and Holidays without prior authorization.
 Inmates may hold only one job while incarcerated.
 Inmates are not allowed to work out of Yankton County or out of state without prior approval.
 The jail does not have the facility for the laundering of inmate work clothing.
 The Sheriff of Yankton County has the final say if you are allowed into the work release program.

 Realestatephototheme transition inverse